ronim-efrin/kitab/index.md

 ## My given name, Ronî, and its meaning.
 This will be the simpler part of the paragraph.
 My given name (Kurdish: "Ronî"), meaning light and wise/knowledgeable.
 It was given to me by my mother, may God bless her pure heart.

+## Assimilation
+As for the integration of different ethnicities into a particular culture – it's one of the worst corruptions of all.
+For a man dying with honor to preserve what God gave him, how God made him, is the definitive answer to the question.
+For God did not strike down those who built the tower of Babel out of comedy.
+There's a corruption in man which He demolished, and that corruption is what assimilation is trying to revive.
+Even if we exclude the Biblical answer, what is there for assimilation that independence doesn't solve, that autonomy doesn't solve.
+For assimilation is not only a subjugation of man, but of an entire kind and culture.
+If there is no one better than the other, then why proceed with all of this?
+There will be tribalism, but only out of evil.
+Adam did not subjugate Eve, neither his own children, but the corruption took on Cain in the presence of his brother Abel.
+Cain slaying his own brother out of envy, among other beastly traits.
+What are you that supports all of this, none other than a man with beastly traits.
+It is for your own benefit that you seek this.

+This does not mean the full isolation of each according to his kind.
+Rather it is a respect, a covenant between men as was between God and man.
+We again return to tribalism with those who seek others solely because they're of their own kind.
+It is for the benefit of the devil.
+There is no superiority of one over the other.